jasperwelgemoed/jasperwelgemoed.github.io/_projects/Stratos_V/index.md

 ## Method

-### Method Summary

 To realize the mission of developing a reusable launch vehicle, I set up a structured systems-engineering-driven approach.
 The planning and development process is based on the **NASA Systems Engineering Handbook**, which divides the project into **seven phases**: from Pre-Phase A (concept studies) to Phase F (closeout).

-I ensured the team could do what they were hired for, their own specific engineering task.
+My task as chief systems engineer was to ensure the engineers could do what they were hired for, their own specific engineering task.
 My task was to be the glue between the different departments and engineers to ensure the functional requirements for the project would be validated and verified and that the team kept their eyes on the same end-goal.
 I ensured this by setting up multiple methods for the team to use.

-- **Team Organization**: I setup the team structure using a **matrix management structure**, dividing members into departments and sections with shared responsibilities.
+- **Team Organization**: First I setup the team structure using a **matrix management structure**, dividing members into departments and sections with shared responsibilities.
 This enabled clear communication paths and division of tasks across all subsystems.
 <div style="display: flex; gap: 10px; justify-content: center; align-items: flex-start;">